thehackerwithin/berkeley/README.md

 ### Content Licensing

-The content of this blog is liberally licensed to The Hacker Within and to the individual authors of each blog post.
+The content of this blog is liberally licensed to DATS and to the individual authors of each blog post.
 Additionally, you're welcome to reshare the content with attribution, because it is [CC-BY-3.0 licensed](http://creativecommons.org/licenses/by/3.0/)

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution 3.0 Unported License.
-Copyright 2013-2015 The Hacker Within.
+Copyright 2018 DATS.

 Please attribute any work with a link to its original appearance on this domain (i.e., "from The Hacker Within's blog entry 'Segmentation Fault' at